 - 6.3.3.
 For 40 credit project modules the four attempts will consist of a first attempt followed by either a resubmission or a retake for the remaining three attempts, see section 6.6. - 6.3.4.
-If there are restrictions on the number of attempts allowed on a particular programme or module this will be detailed in the programme specification or module descriptor. - 6.3.5.
-A resubmission means resubmitting the assessments identified by the Board of Examiners by a set deadline, as a second attempt after having previously failed the module, or after a retake as a fourth attempt having failed the retake (see section 6.4).
-To retake a module, you join the next delivery of the module (see section 6.5). - 6.3.6.
+A resubmission means resubmitting the assessments identified by the Board of Examiners by a set deadline, as a second attempt after having previously failed the

+- module, or after a retake as a fourth attempt having failed the retake (see section 6.4).
+To retake a module, you join the next delivery of the module (see section 6.5). - 6.3.5.
+If there are restrictions on the number of attempts allowed or eligibility requirements for resubmission, resit or retake on a particular programme or module this will be detailed in the programme specification or module descriptor. - 6.3.6.
 If you fail an elective module after your second attempt (resubmission), you may choose to switch modules.
 However, you will only be allowed two attempts at the new module you choose (a sit and, if required, a resubmission) because your previous attempts will count towards your maximum number of attempts. - 6.3.7.
-If any of your attempts are disregarded due to mitigating circumstances and you are unsuccessful at the module after four attempts, the Board of Examiners may allow two further attempts (a retake and a resubmission of the retake).
+If any of your attempts are disregarded due to mitigating circumstances and you are unsuccessful at the module after four attempts, the Board of Examiners will allow two further attempts (a retake and a resubmission of the retake). - 6.3.8.

-- 6.3.8.
 If you have used up all your allowed attempts at a module, you will not normally be allowed to continue with your programme except if you are allowed to continue study towards an exit award as outlined in section 6.3.10. - 6.3.9.
 If you have used up all your allowed attempts at a module, you may still qualify for an intermediate exit award.
 This is an award that requires less credits than the final award of your programme.
 If there are intermediate exit awards available on your programme this is outlined in your programme specification. - 6.3.10.
 If you have used up all your allowed attempts at a module and do not yet qualify for an intermediate exit award, the Progression and Award Board decides if you are allowed to continue to study towards the exit award.
 If the Board decides you are not allowed to continue study but you already registered and paid fees for modules in the next study session, these fees will be refunded.
 The table below shows the highest possible exit awards you could achieve if you failed a module(s) at a particular level of study.